 The Easter Bunny started to become a staple of Easter imagery when it was first mentioned in a book by Georg Franck von Frankenau in 1680.
 The book titled “De ovis paschalibus” (About Easter Eggs) references a tradition of an Easter Hare bringing eggs to children.

-In the 1800′s, German immigrants to the US, brought with them the tradition of hunting for Easter eggs which further helped solidify and integrate the Easter Bunny into the holiday, with the bunny being the one responsible for hiding the eggs.
+In the 1800s, German immigrants to the US brought with them the tradition of hunting for Easter eggs which further helped solidify and integrate the Easter Bunny into the holiday, with the bunny being the one responsible for hiding the eggs.

 But Why A Rabbit?

 Before more was known about biology of hares, it was long believed that they were hermaphrodites.
-This lead to the widespread belief that a hare could reproduce without losing its virginity.
+This led to the widespread belief that a hare could reproduce without losing its virginity.
 Church leaders immediately associated this with the Virgin Mary, who was said to give birth to Jesus without knowing the touch of a man.

 The three hares motif is also used by Christians to represent the Holy Trinity.
 The Holy Trinity represents “One in Three and Three in One” which is often depicted by a triangle or three interlocking shapes.

 This motif can be commonly found in English churches and generally appears in a prominent place of the church.
-Being displayed in a such prominent location suggests that the motif had an important meaning to the religion.
+Being displayed in such a prominent location suggests that the motif had an important meaning to the religion.